The equivalence between Feynman transform and Verdier duality: Correspondence between Feynman transform and Verdier duality

-Where $T \in \Gamma(0,n)$ is the tree with $n$ leaves.
-The term for $|T|=t$, in which the tree $T$ has the number of internal edges $t$, is again, in degree $-t$.
+where $\Gamma(0,n)$ denotes the set of trees $T$ such that $n(T)=n$.
+The term for $|T|=t$, in which the tree $T$ has the number of edges $t$, is again, in degree $-t$.
 On the other side, the dg-dual of a cyclic operad $O$ is defined in \eqref{dg_duality} as follows (cf. \cite{lv},\cite{gk})

-which means dg-dual operad a cyclic operad is generated by the linear-dual of a suspension and shifted version of $O$ evaluated over trees.
-Using the obvious identity $A(T) \cong \rho(T)\otimes \tilde{A}(T)$ for any tree $T$, it is known that(cf.\cite{gk}), the expand of $\mathcal{D}(A)(n)$ is
+which means that the dg-dual operad a cyclic operad is generated by the linear-dual of a suspension and shifted version of $O$ evaluated over trees.
+Using the obvious identity $A((T)) \cong \rho(T)\otimes \tilde{A}((T))$ for any tree $T$, we calculate $DA(n)$ as follows

-where $DET(T)$ is defined as $DET(T):= Det(k^{in(T)})$, a one-dimensional vector space concentrated in degree $1-|in(T)|$, where $in(T)$ is the set of input half edges.
-Thus the cardinality of $in(T)$ is $n$ for $T \in \Gamma(0,n+1)$.
-And the degree for the term at $|T|=t$ is thus $-t+n-2$.
+And the degree for the term at $|T|=t$ is $-t$ as well.
+Note that $A$ is taking values in dg-vector spaces over $k$, thus each expression $F(\tilde{A})$ and $\mathcal{D}(A)$ is a double complex.
+The final gradings of $F(\tilde{A})$ and $\mathcal{D}(A)$ are the gradings of the total complex of the double complex respectively.
+Thus \eqref{left} and \eqref{right} only differs by grading: the latter is the shift of the former by degree $n-2$. {Note that the formulas \eqref{left} and \eqref{right} use different conventions for the $n$-th component: the former is modular operads convention and the latter is cyclic operads convention}.
 To make the convention consistent, we adopt the modular operad convention for the $n$-th component of both operads.
-Thereby, the corresponding degree on the right side of \eqref{dg_dual} for the term at $|T|=t$ is actually $-t+n-3$, which immediately proves the lemma, as it is known that $\Sigma sP(0,n)$ is $\Sigma Det^{-1}(k^{n})[-2]\otimes P(0,n)$ which cancels out the corresponding terms in the right hand side of \eqref{dg_dual}. \end{proof}
+Thereby, the corresponding degree shift on the right side of \eqref{dg_dual} for the term at $|T|=t$ is $n-3$. {From here}, we can use the identity $\Sigma sP(0,n)$ $\cong$ $\Sigma Det^{-1}(k^{n})[-2]\otimes P(0,n)$ for $P(0,n) = DA(n-1)$, which can cancel out the degree shift on the right hand side of \eqref{right}.
+This completes the proof. \end{proof}

-We can now prove that \eqref{lv_thm} is a special case of the main theorem \eqref{thm}.
+We can now prove that \eqref{lv main theorem} is a special case of the main theorem \eqref{main theorem}.